isym444/ankistatsonmenu/README.md

 [dist.zip](https://github.com/isym444/ankistatsonmenu/files/8145443/dist.zip)

-This small tool was bashed together using: rumps, anki-connect API and pickle Thank you to the developers of these for their hard work, which has let even a total beginner like me to make this personal project
+This small tool was bashed together using: rumps, anki-connect API and pickle.

+Thank you to the developers of these for their hard work, which has let even a total beginner like me to make this personal project.